Adapted Wasserstein distance between the laws of SDEs

 \subsection{The synchronous distance and the associated topology}

-A related and relevant object of study is the topology induced by the adapted Wasserstein distance.
-In particular, since there are alternative distances with which the space of (laws of) stochastic processes could be equipped, a central question is how the topologies induced by such distances are related.
+We also study the topology induced by the adapted Wasserstein distance $\AW_p$.
+In particular, we investigate the relationship between the topologies induced by different distances on the spaces $\Pc_p$ of laws of continuous-time stochastic processes.